This post may contain links through various affiliate programs such as Amazon, which means I earn from qualifying purchases.

-Another great way to monitor your child's devices without the fighting or stress, is to have a contract that spells out what your child is allowed to do and not allowed to do with their devices.
+Another great way to monitor your child's devices without the fighting or stress is to have a contract that spells out what your child is allowed to do and not allowed to do with their devices.

 When my oldest was handed over his first phone, I made him sign a contract that I wrote up.
 It was a basic contract, which he still thinks to this day was overkill, however, I didn't then and still don't.

-The contract had basic rules, phone gets turned off while in school, or at the very least put on silent.
-As soon as school has ended, phone ringer gets turned back on and a text needs to be sent stating he was on his way home.
+The contract had basic rules, the phone gets turned off while in school, or at the very least put on silent.
+As soon as school has ended, the phone ringer gets turned back on and a text needs to be sent stating he was on his way home.
 No sending inappropriate texts or images, and no looking at pornography.

-While we are a very open minded home and have always been open about sex topics with both of our sons, we've made it extremely clear that it's not appropriate to send sexual content over any device.
+While we are a very open-minded home and have always been open about sex topics with both of our sons, we've made it extremely clear that it's not appropriate to send sexual content over any device.